-Class Meetings: M 4:00-6:45 HUM 111 [+ ZOOM]
+Class Meetings: M/W 11-12:15 HUM 582? [+ ZOOM]

-Instructor: Nick Sousanis sousanis@sfsu.edu Office HUM 581 Student Hours: M/W 2-3 or by appointment (in-person or Zoom)
+Instructor: Nick Sousanis sousanis@sfsu.edu Office HUM 581

+Student Hours: M 12:30-1:30; W 10-11 or by appointment (in-person or Zoom)

-A Note about Now: Let me acknowledge to start off, nothing about our current circumstances is normal, and our expectations must reflect that.
-As understanding as I typically am about deadlines and workload in normal times, I'll be even more so now.
-Your health, your lives, need to come first (and should always come first), and we can work out solutions for whatever is going on (preferably with a good channel of communication).
+A Note about Now: Let me acknowledge to start off, current circumstances aren't quite normal, and our expectations must reflect that.
+As understanding as I typically am about deadlines and workload, I'm even more so now.
+Your health, your lives should always come first and we can work out solutions for whatever is going on (with a good channel of communication).
 I want to see the work we do together as helpful to what you are experiencing and not an added burden.
 This doesn't mean we won't work hard and that it won't be challenging, just that it serves you as something meaningful and relevant to find your own ways into it.
 Deadlines are important, because they allow us to keep the conversation moving and keep learning from one another, but life is bigger, always, and definitely now, so I'll remain flexible and we'll work it out together.

-The course will be in person - a first for me in two and a half years - but we'll continue to take care of each other.
-At the current moment, that still means masking in indoor spaces, we'll do our best with ventilation/filtration, and if you're sick - please stay home and take care of yourself.
-I will be streaming the class on zoom and recording it, so even if you can't make it, you can tune in live or watch when you can to access what we did, and all the instructions and resources will be available on iLearn.
+The course will be in person, but to continue to take care of each other may mean masking in indoor spaces, and we'll do our best with ventilation/filtration.
+If you're sick - please stay home and take care of yourself.
+I will be streaming the class on zoom and recording it, so even if you can't make it, you can tune in live or watch when you can to access what we did, and all the instructions and resources will be available on Canvas.
 The key in all of this is to reach out and let me know what's going on and what you need.
 As a teacher, I see my role as being there to support you in where you are going.
 With that said, on with what we'll do together...